How to Build Endurance Running

 Related Post: What to Eat for Running: Tips from a Dietitian

 This goes along with following a training plan.
 Scheduling your long runs helps keep you accountable and on track with your workouts.
-Long runs can take a lot of time and energy, sometimes even leaving you tired for the rest of the day, so take this into account and schedule your long runs on days when you don’t have work or other big obligations.
+Endurance training - especially long runs - can take a lot of time and energy, sometimes even leaving you tired for the rest of the day, so take this into account and schedule your long runs on days when you don’t have work or other big obligations.

 Running with a training partner, friend, running coach, or your dog can be great for boosting morale on your long runs.
+Training runs can be challenging when you're building stamina and running for long periods of time, and support on the run can go a long way.
 Even if your training partner joins you for the last few miles of a long run, this may be just what you need to keep pushing forward and complete those last miles.

 Related Posts: 7 Running Tips to Avoid Injury, How to Do a Tempo Run and Get Faster, NYC Marathon Tips from the Wolf Pack, How to Run with Your Dog